 You don’t have to be a millionaire

 It’s regularly named one of the world's most expensive cities, but you can enjoy Dubai on a budget.
 As the city gears up to host Expo 2020, millennial-friendly mid-market hotel chains such as Rove and Hilton Garden Inn are booming.
 Metered taxis are cheap by international standards, and you can ride the metro for as little as Dh3.
-The city is brimming with cheap eats too, especially around Al Muraqqabat Road and Al Rigga Road in Deira.
+The city is brimming with cheap eats too, especially around Al Muraqqabat Rd and Al Rigga Rd in Deira.

 There is culture

 Contrary to popular stereotypes, there’s more to Dubai than shopping and skyscrapers.
 Look beyond the bling, and you’ll discover a rich cultural heritage that blends Bedouin, Arab and Islamic traditions.
-For a quick history lesson, visit the Etihad Museum and Dubai Museum and then head to the Sheikh Mohammed Centre of Cultural Understanding for a no-holds-barred Q&A session on Emirati culture.
-Meanwhile, explore the burgeoning contemporary art scene at Alserkal Avenue and catch a performance at the dhow-shaped Dubai Opera.
+For a quick history lesson, visit the Etihad Museum and Dubai Museum and then head to the Sheikh Mohammed Centre for Cultural Understanding for a no-holds-barred Q&A session on Emirati culture.
+Meanwhile, explore the burgeoning contemporary art scene at Alserkal Avenue and catch a performance at the ship-shaped Dubai Opera.

 Dubai's bars run appealing happy hours throughout the week © franckreporter / Getty Images

 Think you can’t get a drink?
 Alcohol is available in licensed bars and restaurants, which are generally attached to hotels (although exceptions include some high-end eateries in Dubai International Financial Centre and City Walk).
 Most bars have happy hours – Nola has one of the best – and the legal drinking age is 21, so take your photo ID.
 Ladies’ night, usually on Tuesdays, means women can enjoy free drinks, while all-you-can-eat-and-drink Friday brunches are a Dubai institution.